KeithDEngr/ObsidianPrintoutPlaintext/README.md

 # ObsidianPrintoutPlaintext
 This is a plugin I made to printout plaintext files in Obsidian.
 It doesn't quite work the same as embeded files normally work but it filled my need to seeing a plaintext file from within obsidian.

+Note: it doesn't manage file prinouts recursively.
+It's intended for basic file inclusion such as printing out a python script file in my notes.

 ---

 # For ref from the obsidian sample plugin: